 5. Learning & Development

-A strong talent strategy allocates a learning budget, identifies opportunities for learning and development, as well as includes plans for internal promotions and leadership succession.
+A strong talent strategy allocates a learning budget, identifies opportunities for learning and development, as well as includes plans for management and leadership development.

 6. Performance Management